FernandoLarrain/HoTT-Book-Agda/README.md

 * Simplify lifting arguments using universe polymorphism (see, e.g., UMP of products in Ch2.15).

 * Universe polymorphism is used explicitly in some proofs about inductive principles / universal mapping properties.
 To get actual equivalences (rather than mere logical equivalences) it is best to avoid it and use lifting or multiple hypotheses.

+* Fix performance issues with funext and univ: passing universe explicitly seems to help a lot (see 5.8-Id-types-and-id-systems).